GuilleDiaz7/Useful-R-Resources/README.md

 A compilation of R resources that helped me.
 Go to this [link](https://docs.github.com/es/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if you want to learn how to style your own README.

 ## Setting up yourself
-1. A collection of short R tutorials on basic R features.
+1. A collection of short tutorials on basic R features.
 I recommend the ones on installing R and RStudio and on how to use R Projects: [link](https://alexd106.github.io/intro2R/howto.html#rstudio_proj-vid)

 ### RStudio shorcuts
 1. Create a new script: **CRTL** + **SHIFT** + **n**